cortexinvader/Messenger-bot/README.md

-# Nexus FCA Bot Management System
+# Sentinel FCA Bot Management System

 A comprehensive Facebook Chat Bot management system built with modern web technologies.
-This system allows you to manage Facebook group interactions, install dynamic commands, configure AI responses through Google's Gemini AI, and monitor bot activities through an intuitive web interface.
+This system allows you to manage Facebook group interactions, install dynamic commands, configure AI responses, and monitor activity—all powered by Sentinel FCA (built on nexus-016).

 ## 🚀 Features